Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 ### Configuration

-The code-gen is driven by a configuration data source, in this case YAML, JSON or XML.
+The code-gen is driven by a configuration data source, in this case YAML or JSON.

 The two supported configurations are:
 - [Entity-driven](#Entity-driven-code-gen) - the configuration root definition is [`Entity.CodeGenConfig`](./Config/Entity/CodeGenConfig.cs).
 All the related types are found [here](./Config/Entity).